Aaron47421/Aaron47421/README.md

 ### Founder/Lead Developer of LAC Softworks
 ![logo](https://cdn.discordapp.com/attachments/819525963560779799/1026530259002208348/LACSoftworksBanner.jpg)

-Welcome to my profile, I am pyco.
-I am a 14 year old boy from Scotland who has a passion for developing Software.
+Welcome to my profile, I am pyco, a 14 year old boy from Scotland who has a passion for developing Software.
 My current main project is 'Legacy's API Controller' which does what it says in the name.
 If you would like to learn more then feel free to contact us.